oqc-community/rasqal/src/rasqal/README.md

 ![build status](https://github.com/oqc-community/rasqal/actions/workflows/build.yaml/badge.svg)

 Rasqal is a quantum-classical hybrid runtime which runs QIR in a fully dynamic fashion, building up quantum circuits on the fly and executing them against a provided quantum backend.
-It uses symbolic execution and heavily deferred execution to perform code transformations, optimizations and lowering on both the QIR and circuit.
+It uses symbolic execution and heavily deferred execution to perform code transformations, optimizations and lowering to power the circuit synthesis.

 Some of the key things this approach enables: